joshfrench/om-wiki-fork/Basic-Tutorial.md

 (def app-state (atom {:list ["Lion" "Zebra" "Buffalo" "Antelope"]}))
 ```

-Change the `om/root` expression to the following and evaluate it, you
+Change the `om/root` expression to the following and evaluate it.
+You
 should see a list of animals now.

 ```clj